 Keep the bedroom cool

-In preparation for sleep, the body’s temperature begins to drops.
-Maintaining a bedroom that is cooler (in the neighborhood of 60-70 degrees F) can help facilitate sleep by supporting the body’s drop in temperature.
+In preparation for sleep, the body’s temperature begins to decrease, and maintaining a bedroom that is cooler (in the neighborhood of 60-68 degrees F) can help facilitate sleep by supporting the body’s drop in temperature.
+It has been shown that a cooler core body temperature, and specifically a cooler brain temperature, increases melatonin production and results in a better night’s sleep.3

 Keep electronics out

 Pretty much every electronic screen device from TVs to cellphones and portable gaming systems should be eliminated before bedtime.
 The light emitting from these types of devices can mimic sunlight in our brain, causing the circadian rhythm to become confused.
-Additionally, the material may be too mentally stimulating, leading to decreased subjective and objective sleepiness.2 If you need to have devices in the bedroom (like air filters), black electrical tape can be placed over light sources.
+Additionally, the material may be too mentally stimulating, leading to feelings of wakefulness that may interfere with falling asleep.4 If you need to have devices in the bedroom (like air filters), black electrical tape can be placed over light sources.

 *Pro tip: Bring a small roll of black tape with you when traveling to block out random lights in the hotel room.